JuniVisionHQ/CollectiveCore/README.md

-# CollectiveCore - Book API
+# CollectiveCore

 ## Overview

-**CollectiveCore** is a clean, focused ASP.NET Core Web API project for managing users and books.
-It demonstrates solid backend architecture with:
+**CollectiveCore** is a full-stack application built with a .NET Core Web API backend and a modern React + TypeScript frontend.
+It provides a clean foundation for managing users and books, with a focus on simplicity, maintainability, and real-world development practices.

-- Repository Pattern for abstracted data access
-- Async CRUD operations using Entity Framework Core
-- Nullable reference types and server-side model validation
-- RESTful API endpoints for managing books and users

-This project serves as a practical, real-world example of how to build scalable, maintainable backend services with modern .NET technologies.

----

 ## Features

 - Manage Users/Books: Create, Read, Update, Delete (CRUD) operations
-- Proper use of async programming and dependency injection
+- User-specific (many to many) book relationships: mark books as favorites, track reading progress, etc.
+- React frontend for browsing and managing book collections with clean API endpoint integration
-- Book verification system: only verified books are trusted, unverified can be edited by owner  (coming soon!)
+- Book verification system: only verified books are trusted; unverified books remain editable by their creator (coming soon!)
-- Flexible search capabilities for books based on criteria (coming soon!)
+- Flexible book search and filtering by genre, author, and more (coming soon!)

 ---